cyun9601/BRA_DGN/README.md

 ### CMU Mocap dataset

-- We use the <a href='http://mocap.cs.cmu.edu/'>CMU Motion Capture Database</a> with 31 markers attached to actors, captured with an optical motion capture system.
-This data is converted from the joint angle representation in the original dataset to the 3D joint position and sub-sampled to 60 frames per second, and separated into overlapping windows of 64 frames (overlapped by 32 frames).
-Only 21 of the most important joints are preserved; the dimension of datasets can be represented with N×C×T×V shape where N is the number of data, C(3) is x, y, z channel, T(64) is time sequence, and V(21) is the number of joints.
-The proposed model in this paper is also applicable to data from various frames, rather than 64 frames.
+- We use the <a href='http://mocap.cs.cmu.edu/'>CMU Motion Capture Database</a>.
+With 31 markers attached to actors, the motion data were captured with an optical motion capture system.
+These data were converted from the joint angle representation in the original dataset to the 3D joint position, subsampled to 60 frames per second, and separated into overlapping windows of 64 frames (overlapped by 32 frames).
+Only 21 of the most relevant joints were preserved.
+The proposed model applies to not only data from 64 frames but also data from other various frames.

 <p align="center"><img src="https://user-images.githubusercontent.com/45411281/124753582-1bbc9700-df64-11eb-9dd0-ccef3298517d.png" width="50%"></p>

 ### Normalize

-We normalize the joint lengths.
-Human data can vary in the location and direction of skeleton data each time they are captured.
-Similar to previous works, the global translation is removed by subtracting the position of the root joint from the original data, and the global rotation around the Y-axis is removed.
-Finally, we subtracted the mean pose from the original data and divided the absolute maximum value in each coordinate direction to normalize the data into [-1, 1].
+- Notably, the location and direction of skeleton motion data in the human motion data can change with the time they are captured.
+Similar to previous studies, not only the global translation is removed by subtracting the root joint position from the original data but also the global rotation around the Y-axis is removed.
+Finally, we subtracted the mean pose from the original data and divided the absolute maximum value in each coordinate direction to normalize the data into [−1, 1].
 This preprocessing process helps a particular joint to exist in stochastically similar locations, making it easier for the model to predict.

 ## Train